Createdd/Writing/articles/WebScrapingIntro.md

 - The article ["My open source Instagram bot got me 2,500 real followers"](https://medium.freecodecamp.com/my-open-source-instagram-bot-got-me-2-500-real-followers-for-5-in-server-costs-e40491358340) by TimG serves a great example for using **web crawling in Python with the Selenium framework** for real life purposes.
 Social media steadily gains importance in the marketing of businesses and using bots can be a valuable variable in executive decisions.
 His approach shows the effectiveness of simply programming.
 Definitely worth checking out!

+## Scraping JavaScript rendered sites?

+The discussion about crawlabilty of JavaScript rendered websites reaches back many years and mostly discussed in terms of search engine optimization (SEO).

 ## 3. The legal side of web crawling

 Web scrapping is an amazing way to gather much data with comparable low effort.
 Using and analyzing the collected data may provide advantages on a competition aspect und gives great insights on how a platform behaves.